flameskyofficial/FlameSky/README.md

 Developer: [FlameSky Contributors](https://github.com/flameskyofficial/FlameSky/graphs/contributors)

-The FlameSky web browser is developed by the contributors to FlameSky (those who commit code after FlameSky was forked from SharpBrowser) - The project's website is www.flamesky.weebly.com
+The FlameSky web browser is developed by the contributors to FlameSky (those who commit code after FlameSky was forked from SharpBrowser) - The project's website is www.flamesky.weebly.com .
+FlameSky capitalizes on the power of CefSharp and the simple UI of winforms to make a browser that is powerful, and loads fast.
+Anyone can contribute to this project regardless of experience.
+However, the maintainers will be selective in publishing official builds because faulty builds can bring bad press to this project - and in this way, to us developers.

 The FlameSky project's goals are:
 1. Create a browser that is advanced, and meets modern standards